-A resume or CV and cover letter are your first opportunity to make a good impression with recruiters and employers.
+A cover letter and resume (or CV) are your first opportunity to make a good impression with recruiters and employers.

-The Australian Government's jobactive website has resources to help you get job-ready, including:
+The Australian Government's Workforce Australia website has resources to help you get job-ready, including:

 Job interviews can be stressful.
 Practising your interview technique beforehand can: